jiyeow/jy_project/README.md

 </kbd>

 #### Sample and data analysis
 The water samples were categorized into base flow samples and event (storm) flow samples.
-They were analyzed for NH3 (ammonia), NOx (nitrate+nitrite), TN (total nitrogen), DRP (dissolved reactive phosphorus), TP (total phosphorus), TSS (total suspended solid), and VSS (volatile suspended solid) concentrations.
+They were analyzed for NH3 (ammonia), NOx (nitrate+nitrite), TN (total nitrogen), DRP (dissolved reactive phosphorus), TP (total phosphorus), and TSS (total suspended solid) concentrations.
 Nutrient and sediment concentrations between two catchments were tested for significant differences.
 Normally distributed dataset was tested using t-test; non-normal dataset was tested using Wilcoxon Rank Sum test.
 In addition, correlations between nutrient/sediment concentration was tested for correlation with auxiliary parameter (flow, precip, temp).
 Normally distributed dataset was tested using pearsonr correlation; non-normal dataset was tested using spearmanr correlation test.
 Nutrient and sediment load at each catchment outlet was calculated by multiplying nutrient concentration and flow.
 Nutrient and sediment load between two catchments were also compared. <br>

 #### Project workflow
 This project workflow describes the analysis process used in the [Python Notebook](https://github.com/jiyeow/jy_project/blob/master/ABE516x_finalproject.ipynb)